-“He’s fourteen,” she said the hope dripping from her words.
+“He’s fourteen,” she said, the hope dripping from her words.

 “Do what I say and everything will be fine.
-I don’t want to hurt you but believe me, I will.
+I don’t want to hurt you, but believe me, I will.
 Move back to the house,” he said.

-“Don’t even think about it,” warned Austin.
+“Don’t even think about it,” he warned.

-Austin pointed to a chair with the gun and said “Sit.”
+Austin pointed to a chair with the gun, and said, “Sit.”

 “Both of you in here, Please.”
 Just because you were holding someone at gunpoint was no reason to be rude.
-The woman hurried into the pantry pushing the crying boy ahead of her.
+The woman hurried into the pantry, pushing the crying boy ahead of her.